Our mission is to protect and enhance Oregon's fish and wildlife and their habitats for use and enjoyment by present and future generations.

 The Commission appoints ODFW’s director.
 Roy Elicker has been ODFW director since 2007.

 ODFW is headquartered in Oregon’s capitol city of Salem.
-The agency works through a regional management structure that allows for fish and wildlife management at the local level.
-Its local field offices are divided into four regions (Northwest, Southwest, Northeast, High Desert) with two to three watershed districts in each of those regions.
+The agency works through a regional management structure that allows for fish and wildlife management at the local, watershed level.
+Its local field offices are divided into two regions (West and East) with four to six watershed districts in each of those regions.

 Want to work for ODFW?
 Positions are advertised on our Jobs page.